truwl/rna_workflow_master/README.md

 And docker needs to work.
 More advanced cromwell integration (AWS/SLURM) is covered separately.
 Look at workflow_options.json for current cluster/docker integration settings.

+### S3 credentials
+You need valid default S3 credentials for this system to work.
+On most systems you have default permissions.
+But you can also use aws config to manually get this to work.

+Test by listing and copying from the buckets you'll be using for S3 inputs and outputs in the workflows!

 ## Run
 All of the individual workflows run in the same fashion.
 There are three files per workflow